 Suggested Craft Beer Bars

 Spend your morning with your guide exploring Yanaka - part of the traditional Shitamachi - ‘low city’ - area and one of the oldest districts in Tokyo.
-The criss-cross streets around Yanaka are known as Yanaka Ginza, and lined with authentic craft shops, original restaurants and small coffee houses.
-Your guide will introduce you to some interesting temples and shrines, culminating with the lesser known but beautiful Nezu Shrine, a Shinto site established in 1705.
+The criss-cross streets around Yanaka are lined with authentic craft shops, original restaurants and small coffee houses.
+Your guide will introduce you to some interesting temples and shrines, including the lesser known but beautiful Nezu Shrine, a Shinto site established in 1705.
 You will also visit the Asakura Museum of Sculpture, once the studio of Fumio Asakura, one of Japan’s most famous artists.
 A stop will be made during the morning for freshly brewed coffee at one of the cosy neighbourhood cafes.

 Suggested Craft Beer Bars